Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

 where $\nu$ denotes the normalization and $b_1$ denotes the first Betti number.
 From the stability condition, for each component $C_i$ which corresponds to a $1$-valent vertex of $\Gamma$, $g(C_i^{\nu})\geq 1$.
 This is essentially the only numerical stability condition.
 Thus we have $g=\sum_{i} g(C_{i}^{\nu})+b_1(\Gamma)\geq v_1(\Gamma)+b_1(\Gamma)$.
 Tracing back the above discussion, it is also easy to see that it is a sufficient condition as well. \end{proof}

-\begin{Rem} One useful remark is that in the above characterisation of metrized graphs which are parametrised in $S_{g}$, rather than putting ``diameter $1$'' condition, it may be easier to impose a version that ``the sum of lengths of edges is $1$''.
-Note that the two tropical moduli spaces are naturally bijective and homeomorphic, simply by rescaling.
-This viewpoint will be used occasionally in this paper. \end{Rem}
+\begin{Rem} One remark, which the author hopes to be useful, is that in the above characterisation of metrized graphs which are parametrised in $S_{g}$, rather than putting the ``diameter $1$'' condition, it may be easier to impose that ``the sum of lengths of edges is $1$'' when we try to concretely describe the structure of our compactifications.
+Note that these two moduli spaces are naturally homeomorphic, simply by rescaling the metrics on our metrized graphs. \end{Rem}